pierrepo/llm-practicals/content/intro.md

 ## Colophon

-This hands-on is built with [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) and hosted on sur [GitHub](https://github.com/pierrepo/llm-practicals).
+This hands-on is built with [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) and hosted on [GitHub](https://github.com/pierrepo/llm-practicals).

 You are welcome to [raise an issue](https://github.com/pierrepo/llm-practicals/issues/new/) or send me an e-mail if you find any error.